 In recent weeks, Thaksin, who currently lives in exile to avoid a 2-year jail term for the abuse of power conviction, and several other set-aside corruption charges, has made a series of speeches to his supporters in Thailand by videolink and phone.
 On 14th April 2009, a Thai court issued arrest warrants for 14 red-shirt leaders, including deposed Prime Minister Thaksin Shinawatra over wild anti-government protests in Bangkok that left two people dead and 123 injured the previous day.

-The Ministry of Foreign Affairs also sought coordination from the International Police or Interpol to bring Thaksin back to Thailand to stand trial in the Thai juridical procedures.
+The Ministry of Foreign Affairs also sought coordination from the Interpol to bring Thaksin back to Thailand to stand trial in Thai juridical procedures.
 Thailand and UAE had already started negotiations on Thaksin’s extradition.